thewtex/thesis/abbreviations.rst

 ICA
   *Internal Carotid Artery*.
 Branches off CCA to supply the brain.

+IVUS
+  *Intravascular ultrasound*.
+High frequency (high resolution) ultrasound performed with a transducer placed at the tip of a catheter that is inserted into the artery.

 MMP
   *Matrix Metalloproteinase*.
 Enzyme involved in breakdown of the extracellular matrix.

+MRI
+  *Magnetic resonance imaging*.
+Imaging modality based on the magnetic behavior of water affected by its local tissue environment.

 PFO
   *Patent Foramen Ovale*.
 Right-to-left heart shunt that is of consequence of